leopheard/EmpireFilesPodcast/README.md

 #The Empire Files
 =============================
-Kodi video addon for The Empire Files investigative journalism videos
+Kodi audio addon for The Empire Files investigative journalism feed

 **Install**